 The vaccine market is intensely competitive and is dominated by a small number of multinational, globally established pharmaceutical corporations with significant resources; in recent history, Pfizer, Merck, GSK plc, or GSK and Sanofi have been responsible for developing and introducing most new vaccines to the world.
-We may also face competition from many different sources, including pharmaceutical and biotechnology companies, academic institutions, governmental agencies and public and private research institutions.
+We may also face competition from many different sources, including pharmaceutical and biotechnology companies, academic institutions, governmental agencies and public and private

 Vaccine candidates that we successfully develop and commercialize may compete with existing vaccines and new vaccines that may become available in the future.
 Many of our competitors have substantially greater financial, lobbying, technical, human and other resources than we do and may be better equipped to develop, manufacture and market technologically superior vaccines, including the potential that our competitors may develop chemical processes or utilize novel technologies for developing vaccines that may be superior to those we employ.
 In addition, many of these competitors have significantly greater experience than we have in undertaking preclinical studies and clinical trials of new products and in obtaining regulatory approvals, including for many vaccine franchises.
 Accordingly, our competitors may succeed in obtaining FDA approval or a preferred recommendation for their products.
 For example, PCV13 obtained FDA approval for the prevention of invasive pneumococcal disease, or IPD, in infants based on non-inferior IgG antibody responses relative to Prevnar, using the surrogate immune endpoints established by the prior Prevnar field efficacy study.
 Pfizer implemented a similar approach to development of its 20-valent PCV vaccine candidate, PCV20, which was approved by the FDA in June 2021 for use in adults and in April 2023 for use in infants and children.
 Merck received approval for PCV15, its 15-valent PCV, in July 2021 for use in adults and in June 2022 for use in infants and children.
-Merck announced in April 2022 that V116, the company's investigational 21-valent PCV for adults, received Breakthrough Therapy designation from the FDA, and later announced that it enrolled the first patient in their Phase 3 clinical trial.
-In June 2022, Merck announced positive results from its Phase 1/2 study evaluating the safety, tolerability and immunogenicity of V116 in pneumococcal vaccine-naïve adults 18-49 years of age (Phase 1) and 50 years of age and older (Phase 2).
-In addition, Sanofi and SK Chemicals have partnered to develop a PCV, and GSK, which recently acquired Affinivax, is developing a 24-valent affinity-bound pneumococcal vaccine.
-Affinivax also has a 30-plus valent pneumococcal candidate vaccine in preclinical development.
+Merck announced positive topline results from two Phase 3 trials evaluating V116, in vaccine-naïve and previously vaccinated individuals.
+In addition, Sanofi and SK Chemicals have partnered to develop a 21-valent PCV and, in June 2023, announced positive results from their Phase 2 clinical trials in infants.
+GSK, which previously acquired Affinivax, is developing a 24-valent affinity-bound pneumococcal vaccine.
+GSK also has a 30-plus valent pneumococcal candidate vaccine in preclinical development.